ruggeri/tech-notes/distributed-systems/marz-book.md

 one kind of event.
 What about more complicated systems with many kinds of events?
 I'm not as sure; I'd like to see this extended beyond counts of URLs.

+## Serving Layer

+Because the views are just computed from the underlying data, you can denormalize to your heart's content, and precompute as much as you want.

+Rather than just a key-value store, they want to do a BigTable type thing and have a key map to a sorted map.
+This means that you don't need to go to many servers, or even do many disk seeks, to get a bunch of related information about a key.
+That can be a huge win.

+Note: when you need to request from a bunch of servers in parallel, you're going to tend to make the worst case the common case.

+They also mention it's nice if you can have keys structured in a way where the first part of the key decides the partition, and the second part is indexed at the server for that partition.
+They give the example of `(url, granularity, start-time)`: you want to partition by URL, then you can find the appropriate level of granularity at that server, and then you can do a read of the appropriate range.

+Serving layer doesn't need random writes, so it's much simpler.
+In particular, never need to do any kind of GC, which is going to increase reliability of performance.
+Everything's easier by not allowing incremental updates here, because you don't have to recalculate computed results from an update, which might actually affect a *lot* of computed results.

+They give an example of unique pageviews, *with* stapled ids.
+When a stapling event happens, how can you possibly recompute?
+Any summary of the pageviews that doesn't keep the isn't going to be possible to update.
+(NB: not sure how the "speed layer" is going to help here...).

+Another thought: feels like you're making ad-hoc querying a lot harder.
+It might be desirable to do that while developing or investigating.
+But you still have a distributed dataset that you can run Hadoop jobs on, so it's not all bad.
+It's not like this thing is a distributed RDBMS like Postgres; maybe you could throw on a tool like Dremel to help with that.
+And you're not going to be doing ad-hoc queries in production.

+They try to suggest a solution to the stappling/equiv problem.
+They say store the ids for every user who visited a URL aech hour.
+To get the number of unique users in a time range, take the union of these sets.
+Then, transalate all user ids to "person" ids, which is unique across stapling events (what, are you going to query each person; that sounds terribly slow??).
+Then count these.
+This is an approximation, and will probably suck for low volume pages.

+Okay, so this definitely sucks.
+But we haven't seen how the Lambda architecture is going to help; we've just deferred this discussion until we look at the speed layer.